The SOC 1 standard requires that service organizations implement and describe their vendor management practices for third-party service organizations.

 Type 1 assessments are a good starting point for vendors to get to the goal of successful Type 2 assessments.
 Ultimately, a Type 2 report will show how those internal controls are operating in an organization.
 That said, a user organization can rely more heavily on a Type 2 than a Type 1 report.

-For more information regarding third-party vendor management best practices or to learn more about our SOC services, contact A-LIGN today at email@example.com or 1-888-702-5446.
+For more information regarding third-party vendor management best practices or to learn more about our SOC services, contact A-LIGN today or call 1-888-702-5446.